Why AI Security is the New Cybersecurity Battleground

 The EU AI Act (final text, March 2025) introduces Articles 52–55 that require “high-risk” AI systems to maintain:

-• Training-data lineage records for at least ten years,
+• Training-data lineage records for at least ten years;

-• Adversarial-robustness test reports performed by an independent body,
+• Adversarial-robustness test reports performed by an independent body;

 • Incident-notification to national regulators within 24 h of discovery.

 Failure to comply exposes executives to administrative fines up to 2 % of worldwide annual turnover.
 Similar provisions are mirrored in the draft U.S. Secure AI Act and China’s Administrative Measures for Generative AI.
-Defensive Controls That Work Today
+Organizations that fail to document their AI supply chain today are creating a massive liability for tomorrow.

 1. Cryptographic provenance: store every training artifact as a content-addressable blob (IPFS or OCI v1.1) and sign the manifest with Sigstore cosign; reject any retrain job whose hash is absent from the ledger.